ryanRfox/ffs-lpm/README.md

 - Odds calculation and display
 - Automatic refund system for unresolved predictions
 - User notifications for bet outcomes

+## Target Group

+- The everyday Mezo Community that wants exposure to Prediction Markets without having to use their crypto or fiat
+- The degens who want to bet on anything and everything
+- People who want to simply place fun bets with friends over random things

+## Unique Value Proposition

+- A highly engaging bot that allows users to speculate/ play without fear of losing a big bag
+- Gives the community power to essentially create fun mini-games in a sense
+- Brings about commraderie by allowing users to make bets on some of their favorite community members

+## Next Steps/ Milestones

+- We would like for the UI/UX to be cleaner and better looking
+- Hit a 100k different transactions on our bot
+- Hit 100 different and unique Prediction Market categories

+## Requirements from Drip and Mezo

+- Help with streamlining the bot and creating a better UI/UX
+- Integrating emojis and gifs for certain results from Markets to provide more fun

+## Team

+- Patrick Anderson, Peteya2, Buildooor
+- Vazzy, Supreme Testooor
+- Ryan Fox, Dev Rel, GitHub Guru
+- Sonny Monroe, Code Specialist

 ## Commands